jnunyez/synchronization/README.md

 </figcaption>

-You will see how the time synchronization service is still active because CRs we previously proviviosned are still present.
+You will see how the time synchronization service is still active because CRs we previously proviviosned and the physical card are still present.
 The CRDs instances  `StsNodes`, `StsOperatorConfig`, and `StsConfig` keep active the created GM role.

 ```console
 $ oc get stsnodes du3-ldc1